-Kadoma International Film Festival 2019 is a community-based film festival in Kadoma, Osaka, Japan.
-In its second year after the successful launch in 2018, we go international and welcome Foreign (Non-Japanese) Films from all around the world.
+Kadoma International Film Festival is a community-based film festival in Kadoma, Osaka, Japan.
+We launched in 2018 and went international last year.
+We continue to welcome Foreign (Non-Japanese) Films from all across the world!

-Kadoma is a commuter city in Osaka, probably most famously known for the Panasonic's headquarter, but strangely it's a city without a single movie theater.
+Kadoma is a commuter city in Osaka, probably most famously known for the Panasonic headquarter, but strangely it's a city without a single movie theater.
 In 2016 our festival director Takashi Nasu founded Kadoma Film Commission to produce community-based films and invite filmmakers to the city of Kadoma.
-With the enthusiasm and passionate encouragement from the Kadomanians, he launched a film festival last year.
-Without any official funding, it was a pure labor of love.
-The movie-loving people in the city of Kadoma voluntarily participated in running the festival.
+With the enthusiasm and passionate encouragement from the Kadomanians, he launched the film festival in 2018 without any official funding.
+The movie-loving Kadoma people voluntarily participated in running the festival.
 For the huge success, the festival and the director have been honored with the regional development and cultural activities awards.

-Surrounded by the cities of Osaka, Kyoto, and Nara, the city of Kadoma is a good hub for sightseeing as well.
+The city of Kadoma is surrounded by the cities of Osaka, Kyoto, and Nara.
+Therefore, it's a good hub for sightseeing as well.
 You are guaranteed with big smiles and good hearts from the people of Kadoma.
-We offer artistically made certificates by calligrapher Taijun Nagayama and Osakan Governor's Award, adding to the regular awards.
-The winners may have a chance for a broadcast through the on-demand channel for the festival through J:COM Cable TV, the biggest cable service provider in Japan.
+We grant artistically-made certificates by calligrapher Taijun Nagayama, including Governor's Award and Mayor's Award in addition to the regular awards.

-All submissions must be in Non-Japanese language, except for Dance, which must be by Non-Japanese-based company/production.
+All submissions must be in Non-Japanese language, except for Dance, which must be made by a Non-Japan-based company/production.

 After a film has been officially selected, the filmmaker will be notified.

 Awards will be announced at the award ceremony on the last day of the festival.
-The winners will be given artistically hand-written certificates by renowned calligrapher Taijun Nagayama.
+The winners will be handed artistic certificates written by renowned calligrapher Taijun Nagayama.

 2) Submissions are through Filmfreeway only.
 Upload or Link to Vimeo/YouTube is accepted through the entry form.

-3) By submission, you agree to give permission for the KIFF to use parts of your film and images for promotional purposes.
+3) By submission, you agree to give permission for the KIFF to use excerpts of your film and images for promotional purposes.

-4) A screening committee determines which films to be shown in the festival.
+4) Screening committee determines which films to be shown in the festival.
 Submission does not guarantee the selection.

 5) Entry fees are final and not refundable.

-8) In case of increment weather or other unpredictable incidents, the screening may be cancelled.
+7) In case of increment weather or other unpredictable incidents, the screening may be cancelled.
+Participants will be notified.